nomi2013/MvpWithDagger/README.md

 # Mvp pattern is:
 Model -> Your data class like pojo or accessing from database.
-View -> View where users interact, its will delegate its task to presenter.
+View -> View where users interact, it will delegate its task to presenter.
 Presenter - > Your activty or fragment logic handing done here.

 # Dagger2 uses: